rezaakb/pinns-torch/README.md

 ## Contributing

-We greatly value contributions from the community.
-If you identify any missing features, encounter bugs, or notice unexpected behavior while utilizing this library, we kindly invite you to open an issue or submit a pull request on GitHub.
-Alternatively, please feel free to reach out to the authors directly.
-Your input is highly appreciated and will help enhance the quality of our project.
+As this is the first version of our package, there might be scope for enhancements and bug fixes.
+We highly value community contributions.
+If you find any issues, missing features, or unusual behavior during your usage of this library, please feel free to open an issue or submit a pull request on GitHub.
+For any queries, suggestions, or feedback, please send them to [Reza Akbarian Bafghi](https://www.linkedin.com/in/rezaakbarian/) at [reza.akbarianbafghi@colorado.edu](mailto:reza.akbarianbafghi@colorado.edu).

 ## License